Email UsEmail Us

-Meditation for Health is a community-based medical clinic in Toronto, Canada.
+Meditation for Health is a Toronto medical clinic that has taught group programs of mindfulness since 1997.
 Patients come to us to learn Mindfulness-Based Stress Reduction (MBSR), a self-care treatment for stress-related symptoms and chronic illness.

 Has been useful for such conditions as: